Breeding Terms and Conditions

 D: external stallions or semen bought from outside the Verband

-The fees for breeding to Holsteiner Verband stallions in 2022 are charged according to a two- or three-step system: stallion-specific basic fee – pregnancy rate – foal fee (certain stallions only).
+The fees for breeding to Holsteiner Verband stallions in 2023 are charged according to a two- or three-step system: stallion-specific booking fee – pregnancy rate – foal fee (certain stallions only).

-1. The stallion-specific basic fee is the same for all breeders and is billed and payable after the first insemination.
-The basic fee includes the insemination of a mare within one season up to the first pregnancy.
+1. The stallion-specific booking fee is the same for all breeders and is billed and payable after the first insemination.
+The booking fee includes the insemination of a mare within one season up to the first pregnancy.

-For category B stallions, the basic fee includes only two straws per mare and season.
+For category B stallions, the booking fee includes only two insemination doses per mare and season.
 As stipulated under 4.1. of these conditions, further inseminations require changing to a category A or C stallion.

-In case of frequently used stallions, the Holsteiner Verband Hengsthaltungs GmbH may limit insemination to max. two straws per mare/heat.
+In case of frequently used stallions, the Holsteiner Verband Hengsthaltungs GmbH may limit insemination to max. two doses of chilled semen per mare/heat.

-2. In case no veterinary certificate stating the mare barren has been submitted to the Hengsthaltungs GmbH by 01 Oktober 2022, the mare shall be deemed successfully bred and pregnant.
-By the end of the 01 Oktober 2022, an additional pregnancy rate for the last stallion the mare was bred to becomes payable and will be billed.
+2. In case no veterinary certificate stating the mare barren has been submitted to the Hengsthaltungs GmbH by 15 October 2023, the mare shall be deemed successfully bred and pregnant.
+By the end of the 15 Oktober 2023, an additional pregnancy rate for the last stallion the mare was bred to becomes payable and will be billed.
 From that point on, stud fee I differs from stud fee II.

 To be eligible for the lower stud fee I, the following requirements must be fulfilled: